 Free to use – under a few conditions

-- Name – You must state the source appropriately, provide a link to the licence and indicate any changes you have made.
-You may do the aforementioned things in any reasonable way, but you may not imply that the licensor recommends you or your use of the work.
+- Attribution – You must give appropriate credit, provide a link to the licence and indicate if you made changes to the content.
+You may do the aforementioned things in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.

-- No other restrictions – You may not impose any legal or technical restrictions that legally prevent others from doing anything that is permitted by the licence.
+- No additional restrictions – You may not apply legal terms or technological measures that legally restrict others from doing anything that is permitted by the licence.

 A good practice but not an official guideline